Need to See Your Doctor? Try Telemedicine.

 Paying for Telemedicine

 The cost of a telemedicine visit will vary based on your insurance type, but traditionally in most cases, it will be the same as an in-person visit.
-However, many are making exceptions during the pandemic.
+If you are not sure what your insurance covers, check your policy and call your health care provider to confirm before scheduling your visit.

 Stay in the Know.
 Live in the Yes.